-Within 3 months after completion of the project, a short report (1 page recommended) on the result of the project must be submitted to Dr. Miranda Mitchell, Associate Professor of Clinical Medicine.
+Within 3 months after completion of the project, a short report (1 page recommended) on the result of the project must be submitted to Dr. Miranda Mitchell, Office of Community Engagement-Baton Rouge and chair of GRHD Review Committee, through

+SOMResearch@lsuhsc.edu.
 This report is the joint responsibility of the primary signatory of the project and the co-signed faculty sponsor and department head.

 The report should include 1) a description of the findings, 2) discussion of whether the initial aims were met and 3) and how the sponsoring department can/may utilize the findings of this project to affect their patient population or greater community.
-The report should also include any manuscripts or grant proposals related to this project.
+The report should also include any manuscripts or grant proposals resulting from this project.